FunnierBe/creVass/docs/source/index.rst

 It's sort of like genuflection ... remember to show the heathens your creVass ... remember to flash the Big V!

-*You can relax, take a deep breath ...*
+You can relax, take a deep breath ...*maybe let your trousers ride a few inches lower ... just let the pride of knowing glow from your creVass.*

 Because we haven't even bent over and exposed all of our cleavage yet!  *There's MORE!*